voucherifyio/voucherify-java-sdk/docs/EarningRuleBaseSegment.md

 # EarningRuleBaseSegment

 Contains the ID of a customer segment.
-Required for the customer.segment.entered option in event.
+Required for the `customer.segment.entered` option in the event.

 ## Properties